apitoolkit/apitoolkit-landing/features/error-tracking/index.md

 ::::

 {.leading-tight}
-### See All Errors and API Changelog (Breaking and Safe Changes) at a glance
+### See All Errors and API Changelog (Breaking and Safe Changes) at a Glance

 {.text-lg}
-Seeing all changes and issues at glance to help you prioritize what issues need to be fixed, and what changes are benign and can be safely acknowleged.
+Seeing all changes and issues at a glance to help you prioritize what issues need to be fixed, and what changes are benign and can be safely acknowledged.

 {class="space-y-2 text-sm sm:pt-1 not-prose" id="waitlist-form-1"}
 [Get Started for Free](https://app.apitoolkit.io){class="drop-shadow hover:drop-shadow-lg transition-all rounded-md hover:bg-yellow-300 bg-amber-300 text-black border border-amber-400 font-semibold inline-block px-4 py-2 mt-2 sm:mt-0 hs-init hs-inview"}
 [OR]{.inline-block .px-5}
-[Get a demo &nbsp;](https://calendar.app.google/1a4HG5GZYv1sjjZG6){target="\_blank" class="drop-shadow rounded-md border border-gray-200 bg-gray-100 hover:bg-gray-200 text-xs text-gray-900 inline-block px-4 py-2 sm:ml-1 mt-2 sm:mt-0 hs-init hs-inview"}
+[Get a Demo](https://calendar.app.google/1a4HG5GZYv1sjjZG6){target="\_blank" class="drop-shadow rounded-md border border-gray-200 bg-gray-100 hover:bg-gray-200 text-xs text-gray-900 inline-block px-4 py-2 sm:ml-1 mt-2 sm:mt-0 hs-init hs-inview"}
 ::::

 {.col-span-3}